 Joey: (to waiter) Hey.
 Are those crab cakes?
 Did I not tell you to come straight to me when more crab cakes were ready?

 Chandler: How're you doing?

-Monica: (Drunk) You are so handsome!
-I wanna make love to you right here, right now!
-Rar!
-(Starts kissing him)
+Monica: (drunkenly) You are so handsome!
+I wanna make love to you right here, right now! (growls playfully and then starts to kiss him)

 Ross: Okay, is everybody clear?
 We're gonna pick it up... and move it.
 All we need is teamwork, okay?
 We're gonna lift the car... and slide it out.
 Lift... and slide.

 Rachel: Ross, I really don't think...

 Monica: Alright.
 Come on, dawgs, let's lift the sucker!
 Oh, unless you're scared...
 Little weaklings scared...?